Common workplace injuries for tech businesses

 - Replace burned-out light bulbs promptly.

-2. Repetitive motion injuries
+2. Repetitive motion injuries and poor posture

 Again, a little prevention can go a long way: